-A guardian ad litem appointed in proceedings to verify consent of a minor or incompetent prisoner to transfer from the United States to a foreign country is eligible for compensation under the CJA under 18 U.S.C. \ 4109(b).
+A guardian ad litem appointed in proceedings to verify consent of a minor or incompetent prisoner to transfer from the United States to a foreign country is eligible for compensation under the CJA under 18 U.S.C. § 4109(b).
 See: Guide, Vol. 7A, § 230.23.20(d) on compensation limits and Guide, Vol. 7B (International Prisoner Transfer Proceedings).

-§ 320.60 Commercial Computer-Assisted Legal Research Services commercial legal research firm or organization rather than by appointed counsel, provided that the total amount charged for computer-assisted legal research services is reasonable.
-Requests by counsel for authority to obtain such computer-assisted legal research services should include: a brief explanation of the need for the research services; and an estimate of the charges.
+§ 320.60 Commercial Computer-Assisted Legal Research Services

+(a) The court may authorize counsel to obtain computer-assisted legal research services, where the research is performed by employees of a commercial legal research firm or organization rather than by appointed counsel, provided that the total amount charged for computer-assisted legal research services is reasonable.
+Requests by counsel for authority to obtain such computer-assisted legal research services should include: a